-If the email seems to be their channel of primary communication, you may want to increase your email frequency to match theirs.
+If the Shopify newsletters seem to be their channel of primary communication, you may want to increase your email newsletter frequency to match theirs.

 You need to understand what the consumers are subscribing for — are they signing up for your emails because they wish to know more about the product or service you have to offer, or are they more interested in the deals and discounts?
 A good way to do this would be by conducting a quick survey of your store.
 Or you can simply ask your subscribers what they expect to hear from you in their emails.
 You can do the same via your welcome email, where you can insert options that the subscribers can click on.
 This will help you create better content for them and reduce the chances of them unsubscribing.

 Now that you know how to find your email frequency to leverage Shopify email limits let’s go over a few best practices you should be following.

 You know what factors to keep in mind while finding your email frequency.
 Now let’s talk about how you make the most out of the frequency you choose – be it to email your subscribers daily or once a week!